RPGrimes/CV/README.md

 ## Ryan Grimes

-I am an ambitious and driven aspiring full-stack developer with a background in engineering and geology.
+I am a determined and driven aspiring full-stack developer with a background in engineering and geology.
 I am looking to join a team in a positive and supportive environment where principles such as TDD are followed.

 My interest in coding began in 2020 where I completed online JavaScript and Ruby tutorials and **loved** them!
 I particularly enjoy that coding incorporates a blend of creative thinking with logical reasoning and problem solving.
 The more I learnt about coding, the more I wanted to learn and it became abundantly apparent to me that I needed to pursuit a career in the discipline.